morganmueller/Internet-Geographies/projects/final.md

 A successful final project will:
 1. **Showcase substantial effort and thoughtfulness in data collection, research, and mapping**
    - **Quality**: Was your data collection done in a meticulous, rigorous, and/or careful manner?
 Was your data well organized?
    - **Understanding**: Based on your collected data and documentation, was it clear that your mapping efforts were done thoughtfully.
-Your data collection should engage critical themes mentioned or discussed in the class such as those around ethics, privacy, social/environmental justice, feminism, power, race, etc.
+Your data collection should engage critical themes mentioned or discussed in the class such as those around ethics, infrastructure criticality, privacy, social/environmental justice.
    - **Application**: More data is not necessarily better.
 What is important is that your collection is substantial and/or substantive to provide materials for discussion.
 Ultimately: were your collection methods appropriately applied?
 2. **Educate your peers**
    - **Quality**: Did you make enough effort to synthesize and summarize your work such that others can engage with your focal point?